fpucore/systemd/README.md

 ---

-## Removal of birth.Date Registration Fields
+## Complete Removal of birthDate Registration Fields

 This package permanently removes the `birthDate` registration fields from the systemd introduced for age-verification related workflows.